zblanchet/dte_dashboard/README.md

 # Debt to Earnings
 This repository holds the source code for Stride's "Debt to Earnings" dashboard.

+## TO DO
+ - Using main.py, launch the docker containers using the docker library and logically restart the loader script in timed increments to check for new data.
+ - Create ingestion pipeline to automatically download the source googlesheets to the repo.
+ - Improve the appearance, functionality, and datasets in the dashboard.

 # How to Run

 1. Clone this repository
 1. Install Docker and Docker-Compose if you do not yet have them
-1. Add raw data files to the directory `data/`
+1. Add raw data files to the directory `data/`.
+Files from December 2022 included.
 1. Run `docker-compose up --build`

 If everything worked you should be able to hit http://localhost:8001 and see your dashboard